 Support for International Research, Internships, and Performances

 Support for International Research, Internships, and Performances is available from the Institute for Global Studies and Office of Graduate and Professional Education.
-This competitive grant program will provide funding of up to $5,000 to advanced graduate students at the doctoral and master's level campus wide to support global research travel that will significantly enhance scholarship opportunities and/or provide interesting and important venues for creative work.
-Application deadlines are typically in mid February for summer, fall and winter session work.
+This competitive grant program will provide funding of up to $5,000 to advanced graduate students at the doctoral and master's level campus-wide to support global research travel that will significantly enhance scholarship opportunities and/or provides interesting and important venues for creative work.
+Application deadlines are typically in mid-February for summer, fall and winter session work.

 Support for Collection-Based Research